MonkeyAndres/MonkeyAndres.github.io/about.md

 Hello, I'm Andres!
 Welcome to my website, this is my little space in the internet where I share the insight of my researches and my vision of the world.

 I'm a very curious person who likes to research from time to time and experiment with different topics such as nutrition, personal finance, sports, productivity, etc. I enjoy keeping my mind busy with something to do.
-You can the projects that I'm currently working on [here](../now).
+You can see the projects that I'm currently working on [here](../now).

 Wanna know more about me?
 [Read my story.](https://monkeyandres.com/post/la-historia-de-un-muchacho/)